NimaMeghdadi/Action-Recognition/README.md

 some codes are extra for continue train.
 You should run main code first and use extera code for saving time ex.model images and labels can be save.

+This model have 93% accuracy in train dataset and 78% accuracy in test dataset. you can use this as pretrained dataset.